Research

 Cognitive Bias

 We are interested in determining the underlying mechanisms of sex-specific stress-induced behavior across the lifespan in rodents.
 We use several different types of stressors to create sex and age-specific depressive-like endophenotypes in rodents, and we aim to study these sex and age-specific effects.
 There are many features/symptoms of depression and not all rodent models of depression are equal.
 Certain stressors exert more detrimental effects in adolescent animals than in adult animals and vice-versa.
-Thus, we will pay close attention to how each stressor affects depressive-like behavior and physiology differently across age and sex in rodents.
+Thus, we pay close attention to how each stressor affects depressive-like behavior and physiology differently across age and sex in rodents.